 Step 2: Find the leak

 Once you’ve removed the tire, it’s time to find the leak.
-If you can visibly identify the object that’s punctured the tire — whether it be a nail, staple, or something else entirely — carefully pull it out.
+If you can visibly identify the object that’s punctured the tire — whether it be a nail or something else entirely — carefully pull it out.
 A pair of pliers comes in handy here.
 If you don’t know where the leak is coming from, you’ll need to find it.
 You can do this by inflating the tire and feeling or listening around the surface of the tire for an opening or escaping air.

 Another strategy is to inflate the tire and spray it with soapy water.
 The escaping air will cause bubbles to rapidly form at the point of the puncture.

 Step 3: Plug the hole

 Once you’ve found the hole, ream it out to make sure the plug will fit.
 Usually, a tool for doing so is provided with your patch kit.
 Next, it’s time to plug the hole.
-Apply any necessary adhesives from the kit onto the plug, then insert it into the hole until roughly 2 inches of material is sticking out from the tire.
+Apply any necessary adhesives from the kit onto the plug, then insert it into the hole until roughly two inches of material is sticking out from the tire.
 Afterward, let the adhesive dry and cut off the protruding excess of the plug before discarding it.

 Step 4: Test the plug

 Now, it’s time to test the plug’s seal.
 Inflate the tire and check for escaping air using the either the feeling or listening method mentioned above.
 Again, you can also use soap and water if you’re in need of an alternative method.

 Reattach the tire and lug nuts, but only tighten them enough so the tire will stay on.
 Do not tighten them all the way just yet.
 Lower the car to the ground and remove the jack.
 Once the car is safely stable on all four wheels, finalize the process by tightening the lug nuts in a star pattern, or an “X” pattern if you’re dealing with a four-bolt model.
 Make sure to follow the torque requirements in your car’s manual.
 This is when a torque wrench can come in handy.